-Self Retracting Lifeline/Lanyard: A deceleration device containing a drum-wound line which can be slowly extracted from or retracted onto the drum under slight tension during normal worker movement, and which, after onset of a fall, automatically locks the drum and arrests the fall.
+Self Retracting Lifeline/Lanyard (SRL): A deceleration device containing a drum-wound line which can be slowly extracted from or retracted onto the drum under slight tension during normal worker movement, and which, after onset of a fall, automatically locks the drum and arrests the fall within 2 feet.
+ANSI/ASSE standards use the term self-retracting device (SRD) to refer to all types of SLRs.
 Refer to fall limiter.